 All of our presentations take place in the handicapped accessible, sloped seating, climate-controlled Sedona Performing Arts Center auditorium, which is also equipped with a large on-stage screen and excellent acoustics.
-We offer 14 presentations plus a special dance performance this year.
+We offer 14 presentations plus a free presentation for families on Saturday morning.
 Read on to find out what our speakers will be sharing with you this year!

 Each presentation is 45 minutes long, with up to 15 minutes allotted for audience questions afterward.